 and appears to be the basis for the Ringmer village sign

 , the version of the arms which adorns Lewes town hall

 and the design which appears on this Goss Porcelain from the 1910s

 Notably the martlets were also to be found on the “pockets”, the sacks used to collect hops, in the county

 and one of these features on the label of the “1648” Sussex brewer based in East Hoathly

 The centuries old emblem of Sussex is evidently comparable therefore, to the emblems of other former kingdoms turned counties, Kent and Essex, found in John Speed’s Atlas, and the latter’s offshoot, Middlesex.
-When the Flag Registry was first established in the early years of the 21st century, flags for these counties based on their historically attested emblems were included as traditional flags and one might have similarly expected the Sussex flag to be included, however, it was not and only appeared there roughly a decade later, owing to the efforts of county residents Dave and Brady Ells (seen below) who campaigned intensely for its inclusion as another such traditional flag.
+When the Flag Registry was first established in the early years of the 21st century, flags for these counties based on their historically attested emblems, were included as traditional flags and one might have similarly expected the Sussex flag to be included, however, it was not and only appeared there several years later, owing to the efforts of county residents Dave and Brady Ells (seen below) who campaigned intensely for its inclusion as another such traditional flag.